mCRL2org/mCRL2/doc/sphinx-2/user_manual/tools/release/mcrl22lps.rst

 rules.
 The following options can be used to speed up the linearisation, at the expense of a less readable result.

-The option :option:`--lin-method=stack` avoids non termination if the process structure is not regular.
-The option :option:`--no-rewrite` causes rewriting to be switched off, avoiding non termination due to non terminating rewrite rules.
+The option `--lin-method=stack` avoids non termination if the process structure is not regular.
+The option `--no-rewrite` causes rewriting to be switched off, avoiding non termination due to non terminating rewrite rules.
-The option :option:`--no-sumelm` avoids the use of sum elimination, which under certain circumstances may take a lot of time.
-Finally, the option :option:`--no-deltaelm` avoids removal of spurious delta summands, which uses a quadratic algorithm in the number of summands, and therefore, may be very time consuming.
+The option `--no-sumelm` avoids the use of sum elimination, which under certain circumstances may take a lot of time.
+Finally, the option `--no-deltaelm` avoids removal of spurious delta summands, which uses a quadratic algorithm in the number of summands, and therefore, may be very time consuming.

-The option :option:`--timed` assumes that the timing of the input is strict.
+The option `--timed` assumes that the timing of the input is strict.
 By default it is assumed that time can always progress in the sense that each process ``p`` is interpreted as ``p+delta``, which is incorrect as it does not preserve time.
 For instance the process ``a@1`` is interpreted as ``a@1+delta``, meaning that the ``a`` does not have to happen at time ``1``.
-If time is important, the option :option:`--timed` is required.
+If time is important, the option `--timed` is required.
 However, this may lead to substantially increased linearisation times and an increased size of the linear process.